splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Node aliasing for Graphite-style metrics
 -------------------------------------------------------------------

-.. tip:: The information in this section also applies to New Relic style metrics.
+.. note:: The information in this section also applies to New Relic style metrics.

 One of the most powerful features in Splunk Observability Cloud is its use of dimensions to filter metrics or perform group |hyph| by aggregations.
 For example, you can filter in or out time series that match :code:`datacenter:snc`, or calculate the average value of the metric :code:`cpu.total.user` across multiple hosts, grouped by role.